swajahataziz/deep-cell-phenotyping-ViT/README.md

 ## Concepts Covered
-After completing this repository, you will be able to understand the following concepts:
+The following concepts are covered as part of this implementation:
+- Developing machine learning models on [Amazon SageMaker](https://aws.amazon.com/pm/sagemaker/)
-- Provision an [AWS EC2](https://aws.amazon.com/ec2/) and running the training of a CNN model  with [Pytorch Distributed Data Parallel](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html)
+- Running Distributed Data Parallel model training on a Vision Transformer with [Pytorch Distributed Data Parallel](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html)
-- Profile model training performance using PyTorch Profilder.
-- Adapt the training script to run model training on AWS Tranium (Trn1) and DL1 instances.
+- Track and save model experiments in [SageMaker Experiments](https://aws.amazon.com/blogs/aws/amazon-sagemaker-experiments-organize-track-and-compare-your-machine-learning-trainings/)
+- Running Hyperparameter Tuning using [SageMaker Automatic Model Tuning](https://docs.aws.amazon.com/sagemaker/latest/dg/automatic-model-tuning.html)

 # Getting started
 ### 1. Prerequisites
 #### Platforms
-##### AWS EC2 instance properties
+##### Amazon SageMaker
-It is recommended that the training script is executed in a multi-GPU instance such as p3.16xlarge or p3dn.24xlarge.
+It is recommended that the training job is executed in a multi-GPU instance such as p3.16xlarge or p3dn.24xlarge.
 ##### Amazon S3
 For ease of use, download the training data from [UBC Research Data Collection](https://borealisdata.ca/dataset.xhtml?persistentId=doi:10.5683/SP2/TDULMF) into an S3 bucket